CIO Playbook for IBM Software License Audits and Defense

 Establish a dedicated internal team to manage the audit process.
 This team should be cross-functional, typically including IT asset management (to provide deployment data), IT operations (to run discovery tools and ILMT), procurement or vendor management (to gather contracts and purchase records), and legal and compliance (to interpret contract rights and manage communications).
 Assign a single point of contact, such as an IT asset manager or licensing specialist, to coordinate between the auditors and your internal teams.

 The CIO or a direct report should chair this team to give it authority and visibility.
-If needed, bring in external advisorsโ independent IBM licensing experts, such asย Redress Compliance, to guide your preparation with specialized knowledge.
-Outside experts can help identify potential compliance gaps and advise on strategy before you formally hand over theย data.
+If needed, consider bringing in external advisors— such as independent IBM licensing experts, like Redress Compliance —to guide your preparation with specialized knowledge.
+Outside experts can help identify potential compliance gaps and advise on strategy before you formally hand over the data.

 Audit Notice Triage: